CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 <br>

-However you'll notice that when running this, the session doesn't accept this because the key has too many accessible permissions.
+However, the session doesn't accept this because the key has too many accessible permissions.
 To reduce the permissions needed for the session to just read the key, we will use the command bellow:

 <br>